Conference Rules

 Section 5 – Bat Testing

-Penalty: Any bat without the 240 Thumbprint will be removed and the user/owner of the bat and the manager on the roster will be ejected for the duration of the tournament.
-If no owner can be identified, the manager of that team will be ejected for the tournament.
+Penalty for illegal bat: Any bat without the 240 Thumbprint will be removed, and the USER/OWNER of the bat and the manager on the roster will be ejected for the duration of the tournament.
+If no USER/OWNER can be identified, the manager of that team will be ejected for the tournament.
 All ejection rules will apply to this ejection, so the offending player/coach/manager will not be allowed to attend the tournament.

 A team may not remove a bat from the bucket unless a bat becomes broken.
-At that point they will be allowed to present a replacement bat to a USSSA official, and it will be tested and placed in the bucket.
+At that point, they will be allowed to present a replacement bat to a USSSA official, and it will be tested and placed in the bucket.
 The broken bat will be kept by the tournament director until the team has been eliminated from the tournament.
-TD/UIC/Staff may cut open any bat at any time.
+Exception: A player leaving the event can take their bat, the team cannot replace this bat.

-Any person found to add, remove or exchange a bat from teams’ bat bucket can be suspended up to 1 year.
+Any person found to add, remove or exchange a bat from teams’ bat bucket can be suspended for up to 1 year.
+Any team found to have more bats in the bucket then their documented bat count, after the game has started or at the conclusion of the game, will be forfeited out of the tournament.

-On the field Umpire Crews will count bats each half inning to ensure the proper numbers of bats are present in the buckets.
-Tape on buckets will have team names and number of bats in the bucket.
-The top number depicts good bats; bottom numbers depict broken or bad bats.
+On the field, Umpire Crews will count bats each half inning to ensure the proper numbers of bats are present in the buckets.
+Labels on buckets will have team names and number of bats in the bucket.
+The top numbers depict good bats; bottom numbers depict broken or bad bats.

 Section 6 – Equipment/Dug-out

-In Conference USSSA events all bats will be kept in buckets near the team’s dugout.
+In Conference USSSA events, all bats will be kept in buckets near the team’s dugout.
 There will be no other bats allowed outside of the dugout.
 Any bat taken from the bucket and back into the dugout will no longer be allowed and cannot be replaced.
-A weighted bat will be allowed to be placed in the bucket.
-Only USSSA Approved weight devices will be allowed.
-No weight doughnuts, lead pipes etc. are allowed.
+A weighted bat is allowed for warm-up but cannot be placed in the bucket.

-EQUIPMENT: shall not be allowed to remain on the playing field during the playing of the game, either in fair or foul territory, with the exception of an official warm-up bat or official warm-up device which may be kept in proximity to the on-deck circle during a team’s turn at bat or in their respective bucket.
+EQUIPMENT: shall not be allowed to remain on the playing field during the playing of the game, either in fair or foul territory, with the exception of an official warm-up bat or official warm-up device which may be kept in proximity to the on-deck circle during a team’s turn at bat.

 PROTECTIVE GEAR: As a general rule, USSSA continues its long-standing policy of permitting players to determine the use of protective equipment when they deem appropriate.